jerr0328/jerr0328.github.io/index.md

 ## About Me

-I'm a software engineer living in Finland, currently working as a Python developer at Iceye.
+I'm a software engineer living in Finland, currently working as a Staff Engineer at Iceye.
 I'm originally from Belgium, although I grew up in Florida.
 I have dual United States and Belgian citizenships.
 In high school I did the International Baccalaureate and Computer Science programs.